 What causes the northern lights?

-The Northern Lights are formed when particles emerging from the sun collide with the Earth’s magnetic field.
-These particles are dragged towards the poles by the magnetosphere as if they were magnets, and in their wake, they collide with oxygen and nitrogen atoms producing flashes of light.
+The Northern Lights happen when protons and electrons emerging from the sun collide with atoms in the Earth’s atmosphere.
+These particles are diverted toward the poles by the magnetosphere as if they were magnets, and in their wake, they collide with oxygen and nitrogen atoms, producing flashes of light.

 During solar storms, we can see strong displays of Northern Lights made of large groups of solar particles, or Coronal Mass Ejections (CME).